embark-framework/embark-site/source/docs/create_project.md

 ## Creating "contracts-only" apps

 Sometimes, all we really want to do is creating, developing and deploying Smart Contracts without introducing an actual front-end that talks to them.
-Embark lets us scaffold apps that come with the most minimal setup needed to build and deploy our Smart Contracts, using the `--simple` option.
+Embark lets us scaffold apps that come with the most minimal setup needed to build and deploy our Smart Contracts, using the `--contracts-only` option.

 The following command will create a project with all Embark services disabled except the blockchain service.

-<pre><code class="shell">$ embark new &lt;YourDAppName&gt; --simple</code></pre>
+<pre><code class="shell">$ embark new &lt;YourDAppName&gt; --contracts-only</code></pre>

+This will also affect the generated application structure, as Smart Contract only apps are less complex.
+Learn more about the application structure of Smart Contract only apps [here](structure.html#Simple-template-structure).

+{% note info A note on --simple %}
+In earlier versions of Embark the same could be achieved using the `--simple` option.
+This option is still supported but will be deprecated and likely be removed in future versions of Embark.
+{% endnote %}